spacetelescope/poppy/docs/about.rst

 Acknowledging or citing POPPY
 --------------------------------

-If you use this pacakge for work or research presented in a publication (whether directly, or as a dependency to another package), we would be grateful if you could include the following acknowledgment:
+If you use this package for work or research presented in a publication (whether directly, or as a dependency to another package), we would be grateful if you could include the following acknowledgment: